viniciusbm/sparqlguiwrapper/README.md

 ### Binaries

 A JAR file can be downloaded [here](../../releases).
 It comes bundled with all dependencies, hence no external library is required.
+To execute it from the command line (with Java 8 or newer):

+    java -jar sparqlguiwrapper-<version>.jar

 ### Compilation

-This program can be build with [Maven](https://maven.apache.org/) (just run `mvn build`, or `mvn package` to obtain the JAR file).
+The source code can be compiled with [Maven](https://maven.apache.org/):

+    # Build
+    mvn compile

+    # Run
+    mvn exec:java -Dexec.mainClass=sparqlguiwrapper.MainWindow

+A JAR file can be generated with `mvn package`.

 ### Licence